 Asaf: I will never draw a car chase.
 That’s something I will never draw.

-Chris: Have you been asked car chase?
+Chris: Have you been asked to draw car chases?

 Asaf: Some situations I had to draw lots of cars which is like my biggest —

-Boaz: Car, animals, that’s the black list.
+Boaz: Car, animals, that’s the blacklist.

 Asaf: Walking on sidewalks.
 That’s all I want to do.

-Boaz: I have this cinematic sentiment, but I really like people just walking or swimming, running, things moving and because this was such a big project I learned so much also about comics.
+Boaz: I have this cinematic sentiment, but I really like people just walking or swimming, running, things moving, and because this was such a big project I learned so much also about comics.
 I think in the process we discussed so many options and then we just realized that movement and things changing in time is not something that comics represent as well as films do and you have to look at other options, other ways to represent time passing.

-Chris: Was this your main project for five plus years?
+Chris: Was this your main project for five-plus years?